danhopkins/shower-media-control/README.md

-# video-player
+# shower-media-control
-HTML5 video player plugin for the Shower presentation engine
+HTML5 media control plugin for the Shower presentation engine